2025 Annual Conference

 Speakers:

-Volunteer, New Members Program, Christ Church Greenwich; Greenwich, Connecticut
+Ms. Pam Ferraro, Volunteer, New Members Program, Christ Church Greenwich; Greenwich, Connecticut

 The Rev. Nate Huddleston, Associate Rector, Christ Church Georgetown; Washington, D.C.